AnandKhandekar/HTML-CSS-trial/README.md

 # HTML-CSS-trial
-these are my initial attempts with HTML and CSS
+these are my initial attempts with HTML and CSS to create a basi Landing page for TRP website